Kupcho takes last victory leap in Mission Hills finale - NewsBreak

 Kupcho takes last victory leap in Mission Hills finale

-RANCHO MIRAGE, Calif. — (AP) — Jennifer Kupcho took the last victory leap into Poppie's Pond late Sunday afternoon in the California desert, ending the tournament best known as the Dinah Shore's half-century run at Mission Hills.
+RANCHO MIRAGE, Calif.
+(AP) — Jennifer Kupcho took the last victory leap into Poppie's Pond late Sunday afternoon, ending the tournament best known as the Dinah Shore's half-century run at Mission Hills in the California desert.

 Seven strokes ahead of Korda and defending champion Patty Tavatanakit at 18 under after holing birdie putts over 30 feet on the par-4 fourth and par-3 fifth, Kupcho played the final 13 holes in 4 over.